Skip to main content

 }

-After you implement a custom connection strings provider, pass this class’s instance to the DashboardConfigurator.SetConnectionStringsProvider method:
+After you implement a custom connection strings provider, create its instance and pass it to the DashboardConfigurator.SetConnectionStringsProvider method:

 using DevExpress.DashboardWeb;